cattaneod/PointNetVlad-Pytorch/README.md

 # PointNetVlad-Pytorch
 Unofficial PyTorch implementation of PointNetVlad (https://github.com/mikacuy/pointnetvlad)

+:warning: This repository is not maintained.
+Any questions regarding the approach should be directed to the authors of the original implementation: https://github.com/mikacuy/pointnetvlad

 I kept almost everything not related to tensorflow as the original implementation.
 The main differences are:
 * Multi-GPU support